Halle Berry slams Drake for use of ‘Slime You Out’ photo: ‘That’s not cool’

-Two days ago she posted a message on Instagram that said “Sometimes you have to be the bigger guy… even if you’re a woman.”
+Two days ago, Berry posted a message on Instagram that said, “Sometimes you have to be the bigger guy… even if you’re a woman.”

 In the comments, when a fan asked her thoughts about Drake using the photo of her, she responded by saying: “(He) didn’t get my permission.
 That’s not cool.
 I thought better of him.”